meleu/tdd-ruby/objects-methods-and-integers.md

 In Ruby everything we interact with is an object.
 That includes basic data types like numbers, strings and even `nil`.
 Every value in Ruby has an underlying object representation and can be manipulated with methods.

-Ruby is also known to be "weakly typed", which means that type checking is not strictly enforced.
+Ruby is also known to be "weakly typed" (or more accurately: "dynamically typed"), which means that type checking is not strictly enforced.
 This feature allows variables to change types dynamically at runtime.
 Example:

 ```ruby
 x = 10      # x is an Integer